TheNeikos/TheNeikos.github.io/_posts/2017-01-08-Using_Stainless_with_Rocket.md

 ## Setting up

-I will be using a simple rocket application that will just send back a JSON formatted string at the `/status` endpoint.
+We will be using a simple rocket application that will just send back a JSON formatted string at the `/status` endpoint.

 Create the rust project: